 Loan Periods and Renewals

 Library materials may be checked out for two weeks.
-They may be renewed to a maximum loan period of 42 days if there is no System Reserve hold request for the items during that period.
+They may be renewed to a maximum loan period of 42 days if there is no hold request for the items during that period.

-Customers may attempt to renew materials anytime within the maximum loan period.
+Members may attempt to renew materials anytime within the maximum loan period.
 There is a limit of two (2) times an item may be renewed.
-The software permits two (2) renewals to the maximum loan period, which is calculated from the original due date.

 Service providers working in partnership with the library to provide materials in electronic formats may set their own loan periods and renewal limits.